Vaccine Ingredients – Thimerosal

 Removal of thimerosal from vaccines

 Thimerosal was removed from vaccines after an amendment to the Food and Drug Administration (FDA) Modernization Act was signed into law on Nov.
 21, 1997.
 The amendment gave the FDA two years to "compile a list of drugs and foods that contain intentionally introduced mercury compounds and ...[to] provide a quantitative and qualitative analysis of the mercury compounds in the list...."
-The amendment arose from a long-standing interest in reducing human exposure to mercury, a known neurotoxin (a protein that harms the nervous system) and nephrotoxin (a protein that harms the kidneys).
+The amendment arose from a long-standing interest in reducing human exposure to mercury, a known neurotoxin (a substance that harms the nervous system) and nephrotoxin (a substance that harms the kidneys).

 At the time the FDA Modernization Act was passed, infants were recommended to receive three different vaccines that contained thimerosal — diphtheria-tetanus-acellular pertussis (DTaP), hepatitis B and Haemophilus influenzae type b (Hib).
 Infants receiving all of these vaccines could have been exposed to a cumulative dose of mercury as high as 187.5 micrograms (ug)* by 6 months of age.
 The cumulative dose exceeded guidelines recommended by the Environmental Protection Agency (EPA) (see table below).
 Thimerosal, as a preservative, is no longer contained in any childhood vaccine, with the exception of the influenza vaccine.